Deutsch Français

 Refunding of loans

 Bank loans and direct loans will be paid off from the moment the first tenants move in, through the income generated by the rents minus running costs for operations and maintenance.
-The rent including heating costs in the new building will be around €310 per month and person.
+The rent including heating costs in the new building is around 375 euros per month and person.
 This rental income will be also used for our large common areas.

 Since our project is not profit-oriented and the tenants will be co-owners at the same time, we can guarantee low-cost rents in the long-term.
-When the first residents move in, we will also start paying a so-called solidarity contribution within the framework of the Mietshäusersyndikat, which will support new house projects as they get started.
+When the first residents move in, we will also start paying a so-called solidarity contribution within the framework of the Mietshäuser Syndikat, which will support new house projects as they get started.

 Figures at a glance